nkymark/nkymark.github.io/_posts/2019-08-10-MonashGrant.md

 ---
-title: Grant with Monash University Malaysia on Using AI and Mobile Computing To Identify Genomes of Weedy Rice
+title: Grant with Malaysia, Thailand, and Myanmar on Using AI and Mobile Computing To Identify Genomes of Weedy Rice
 date: 2019-08-10 09:00:00
 ---